spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/2-postgresql-db.md

 * Do not use the Postgres user names, `postgres` and `admin`.
 These user names are reserved for internal system operations and will cause internal conflicts.

-* The name format does not support the special character hyphen(-).
+* The user name format does not support the special character hyphen(-).
 Example: `name-1` is not supported.

 * Clients must set `sslMode=require` or greater as the server instance requires encryption for all connections.
 Review the [Postgres SSL documentation](https://www.postgresql.org/docs/current/libpq-ssl.html) to learn more about the SSL modes.

+# Add Postgres to an App Profile

-# Prerequisite
+## Prerequisite

 A Spectro Cloud [account](https://www.spectrocloud.com/get-started/)

-# Add Postgres to App Profile
+## Enablement

 You can use the following steps to learn how to add Postgres to your app profile.